CodersSquad/cg-booting-up-Checo894/README.md

 ```

 Keep in mind that is better to run all this commands in a terminal located in the folder where your this repository is on your PC,
-Then you will need to use the following command to run the program:
+Then you will need to use the following command to run the program (this is necesary to be located in the same path that is your program):

 ```
 python 01_hello_world.py